 If properly diluted, ginger oil is safe for dogs to use sparingly and in small amounts.
 It is beneficial for pooches with motion sickness and indigestion.

 Applying oils (1–2 drops) on your dog’s paw or stomach can help relieve his discomfort.
-Ginger oil can soothe joint pains and reduce inflammation.
+Ginger oil can soothe joint pain and reduce inflammation.

-This makes it a good natural pain reliever for dogs suffering from sprains, arthritis, or dysplasia.
+This makes it a good natural pain reliever for dogs suffering from arthritis, dysplasia, or sprains.
 This essential oil can also ease breathing difficulties in dogs.
 Avoid using it more than once a week as it can build up on your dog’s skin and cause irritation.

-Yes, this essential oil has many benefits for dogs.
+Myrrh essential oil has many benefits for dogs.
 Myrrh is an ancient resin with an antiseptic quality, which clears up inflamed patches of skin.
-It is often applied to areas affected with rashes and other skin irritations.
+It is often applied to areas affected by rashes and other skin irritations.

 Use this on our furry friends to help repel ticks.
 Alleviating teething problems and boosting the immune system are other health benefits myrrh offers to dogs.

 Cedarwood essential oil is a natural flea repellent and a good remedy for skin problems.

 For topical use, dilute 1 drop of the oil in 30 drops of carrier oil.
 By mixing 20 drops of cedarwood oil with 16 ounces of distilled water, you will create an insect repellent spray.